top1944/duckuments/docs/17_setup/1_6_duckiebot_initialization.md

 By default, the robot boots into Byobu.

-Please see [](#sec:byobu) for an introduction to Byobu.
+Please see [](#byobu) for an introduction to Byobu.

-XXX: not sure it's a good idea to boot into Byobu.
+XXX Not sure it's a good idea to boot into Byobu.

 ## (For D17-C1) Configure the robot-generated network